jeremycloud/texl/README.md

 | "password==guest"&#124;split('=' + '=')    | ['password', 'guest'] |

 #### Advanced Transforms
-Using Transforms, Jexl can support additional string formats like embedded JSON, YAML, XML, and more.
+Using Transforms, Mozjexl can support additional string formats like embedded JSON, YAML, XML, and more.
 The following, with the help of the [xml2json](https://github.com/buglabs/node-xml2json) module, allows XML to be traversed just as easily as plain javascript objects: